AdobeDocs/mobile-services.it-IT/help/android/analytics-main/crashes.md

    >[!TIP]
    >
-   >Puoi evitare questo arresto anomalo spostando l'app in background prima di avviarla nuovamente dall'IDE.
+   >Potete evitare questo arresto anomalo mettendo in background l'app prima di avviarla nuovamente dall'IDE.

 1. If the last foreground Activity of your app is backgrounded and does not call `Config.pauseCollectingLifecycleData();` in `onPause`, and your app is manually closed or killed by the OS, the next launch results in a crash.